What is Metamerism? Definition, Examples, and Applications

 Fig 2 Prism, light and color

 • The intensities of those colors vary in a light.
 You may have more blue light than red light streaming from your lights.
 You can see this in Fig 3, right panel – LED Light spectrum.
+Such variations in spectral composition are one of the underlying reasons why Metamerism occurs.

 Indoor Horticulture